main menu | site map | search | contact

 Technical specifications:

-- Software: Artist's code: plotter commands in DM/PL, programs in Basic.
+- Software: Artist's code: plotter commands in DM/PL; program in BASIC.

 - Computers: PC's operating on DOS.